tanayseven/http_quest/README.rst

     poetry run pybabel extract -F babel.cfg -o messages.pot .

-To create translations for the extracted pot file into a po file (add the translations to the new po file):
+To create translations for the extracted pot file into a po file (then manually add the translations to the new po file):

 .. code-block:: bash

-    pybabel update -i messages.pot -d translations # where hi stands for the language Hindi
+    pybabel update -i messages.pot -d translations

 LICENSE